-How to Start Homeschooling in Idaho
+How to Homeschool Legally in Idaho (2025 Update)

 Are you thinking about making the switch to homeschooling?
 You’re not alone — the Gem State is a popular state for home education.
 Homeschooling laws in Idaho allow plenty of customization for both students and parents.